 \item Ladder rung combination

 \item Frobenius relations

 \item Square switch relations

-\end{enumerate} \end{lem} Here we write ${a \brack b}$ for the $q$-binomial coefficients and the webs in these relations have been rotated to make edges upward (or not-downward) oriented and they have been isotoped into the \emph{ladder form} consisting of a fixed number of \emph{uprights} and \emph{ladder rungs} between them.
-We recall the explicit algorithm, which is used to prove this result, as we will need a modification of it later. \begin{proof}\cite{QR2} At the start, and then throughout, the algorithm combines all possible adjacent ladder rungs pointing in the same direction using relations (2) and (3).
+\end{enumerate} \end{lem} Here we write ${a \brack b}$ for the $q$-binomial coefficients.
+We recall the explicit algorithm, which is used to prove this result, as we will need a certain subroutine later. \begin{proof}\cite{QR2} At the start, and then throughout, the algorithm combines all possible adjacent ladder rungs pointing in the same direction using relations (2) and (3).
 As a first goal, the algorithm aims to free the leftmost upright from the rest of the diagram by repeatedly applying relation (4) to pairs of rungs adjacent to it.
 If possible, this has the effect of increasing a label on the leftmost upright or it allows to reduce the number of rungs touching it, which shows that this algorithm eventually terminates and succeeds in splitting of the leftmost upright.
 It suffices to argue that relation (4) can always be applied to a pair of rungs connected to the leftmost upright (except in the trivial case when the leftmost upright is already disconnected).
 Clearly, one can always find a leftwards rung above a rightward rung by relation (1), however, they might be separated by \emph{trapped rungs} further to the right in the web.
 We reproduce an example given in \cite{QR2}: